Sailing the Best Beaches in Antigua

 If you’re thinking of a Caribbean getaway this year, make sure you’ve considered Antigua for some beautiful coastal sailing.
 Dotted with 365 idyllic beaches, you’ll never be far from an alluring stop off with soft sands, clear waters and coves to explore.
 We’ve selected our favorite Antigua beaches to help you plan an itinerary…

-Close to Five Islands Harbour, this beach is only accessible by boat.
-It’s a rare undeveloped beach where you can snorkel in peace and quiet.
-Just remember to pack a picnic as there aren’t any restaurants or cafes.
+Close to Five Islands Harbour, near St. John’s, this beach is only accessible by boat.
+If you dislike crowds and tourist attractions, then you’ll love Pinching Bay.
+A rare undeveloped beach, it’s one of only a few places where you can truly snorkel in peace and quiet.

 Half Moon Bay

-Get a good spot early, before the the cruise crowd gets dropped off.
-Enjoy a tasty BBQ lunch, spot hummingbirds in the trees and, if you are feeling energetic, kayak down the coast to Darkwood beach and enjoy the sunset.
-Darkwood is also a great place to visit on its own with fantastic snorkeling and a small restaurant serving lobster and burgers.
+Located 1.5 miles from our Jolly Harbour base, enjoy a tasty BBQ lunch, spot hummingbirds in the trees and, if you are feeling energetic, kayak down the coast to Darkwood beach and enjoy the sunset.
+In fact, Darkwood is also a great place to visit, with fantastic snorkeling and a small restaurant serving lobster and burgers.